2 May – 7 July 2019

 Also included are unique works on paper by Simryn Gill and Christine Ödlund, diary entries by filmmaker, diarist and gardener Derek Jarman, anthropomorphised botanical watercolours by David Thorpe and an exuberant newly commissioned wall drawing by Viktor Timofeev, which together consider the notion of care in relation to man’s interdependency with plant life.

-Curated by Katharine Stout (Deputy Director, ICA, London and Associate Director, Drawing Room) with Jacqui McIntosh (Exhibitions Manager, Drawing Room).
+Curated by Katharine Stout (Director, Focal Point Gallery and Associate Director, Drawing Room) with Jacqui McIntosh (Exhibitions Manager, Drawing Room).

 Private view Wednesday 1 May, 2019, 6.30-8.30pm